 After all, they’ll be sitting with you as they always are, looking deep into your eyes, salivating as they watch you munch.

 But even if you’re not enjoying a banana yourself, there are ways to serve them to your Rottweiler.

 - Putting some banana slices on top of their food.
-Your Rottweiler won’t care that its ground beef now has a little banana flavor to it.
+Your Rottweiler won’t care that its ground beef now has a little banana flavor.
 It’s all delicious to them.

-- Get a puzzle toy such as a Kong, and fill it with low-fat yogurt and fruit.
+- Get a puzzle toy, such as a Kong, and fill it with low-fat yogurt and fruit.
 Put it in the freezer, and then bring it out again on a hot day.
-Not only will it keep your Rottweiler cool, but it’ll entertain them and stimulate that busy brain for a while as they try and lick up every last morsel.
+It will keep your Rottweiler cool and entertain them and stimulate that busy brain for a while as they try and lick up every morsel.

-- Make some dog-friendly treats like these ones here and include some fresh, chopped-up banana in the recipe.
+- Make dog-friendly treats like these here, and include some fresh, chopped-up bananas in the recipe.
 Your Rottweiler will go crazy for them, and it’s a great way to keep their treats preserved for a longer time than storing fresh fruit in your pockets.

 Natural Treats are Always Better than Commercial Ones

 We’re all tempted now and then to give our Rottweilers store-bought treats, but they will always be better off with natural ones, where you know every ingredient that has gone into them.

 So, next time you’re at the store, get a couple of bananas and try them out with your Rottweiler.

 Remember to feed them to your pet in moderation, and you may find that you’ve hit on a great little treat that’s good for them, too.